Italy in June: weather, best destinations, tips. All you need to know for a perfect trip [Updated for 2026]

 Venice in June

-June is a lovely month to visit Venice, especually in the first part of the month when the temperature is still mild.
+June is a lovely month to visit Venice, especially in the first part of the month when the temperature is still mild and humidity often in check!

 The lagoon islands of Murano and Burano are also not to be missed at this time.